parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

 _Please note different medical conditions require different forms to be completed – for more information on this see_ (GOV.UK).

+### What happens next?
+In certain circumstances, the DVLA will sometimes make their decision based only on the information provided from the PK1 form.
+DVLA state that they typically provide a decision within 6 weeks.
+If they require more information before making a decision you will receive a letter informing you the decision is still ongoing.
+  To help form their decision the DVLA may:
+  - Contact your GP or Parkinson’s specialist for their medical opinion.
+  - Ask you to go for a medical examination.
+This will typically be with your GP or Parkinson’s specialist.
+  - Ask for you to take a driving assessment to assess current ability.

+### Can I still drive whilst waiting for the decision?
+Under section 88 of The Road Traffic Act 1998 you may be allowed to continue driving whilst waiting for a decision.
+In order to continue driving whilst waiting you must meet all of the following criteria:
+  - Your doctor must have told you that you are fit to drive.
+  - You held a valid driving license and only drive the vehicles that you were allowed to before you informed the DVLA.
+  - If you drive a bus or lorry (Group 2 licence), your licence has not been withdrawn, suspended or refused by a traffic commissioner.
+  - You meet all the conditions that are set out on your previous licence that still apply.
+  - The DVLA has received your application (PK1 or PK1V) within the last 12 months.
+  - Your previous licence was not cancelled or refused due to medical reasons.
+  - A court has not currently disqualified you from driving.
+  - Your licence was not withdrawn as the result of being a high-risk offender on or after 1st June 2013.
+A high-risk offender is defined as a driver convicted of a serious drink driving offence.

+The DVLA will not let you know if you fit the Section 88 criteria.
+Therefore, it is the responsibility of yourself and your doctor to consider whether you are safe to drive whilst waiting for the DVLA’s decision.

 ### The decision
 The DVLA will typically inform you of one of four decisions:
   1. **Your current license will remain without any restrictions** You can continue to drive as you have done before without any expiry date, review, or adaptations needed.
 However, if symptoms change or get worse you will need to let the DVLA know.
-  3. **A new short-term medical driving license is issued** You can continue to drive as you have done before but the decision will be reviewed again by the DVLA when the short-term license expires.
+  2. **A new short-term medical driving license is issued** You can continue to drive as you have done before but the decision will be reviewed again by the DVLA when the short-term license expires.
 The DVLA offer 1, 2, 3, or 5 year short-term medical licenses.
   4. **Your licence is restricted to vehicles with specific adaptations** If you are required to adapt your car as part of the DVLA decision, you can visit a mobility centre for an independent assessment and equipment.
   5. **Your licence is no longer valid and you cannot legally drive** If the DVLA’s decision is that you can no longer drive, they will give you an overview of how they came to that decision, and the reason why.
 They will also tell you if you can reapply for a reassessment in the future.
 Any fees linked with the application process will be refunded.

----

 However, if you do not agree with the decision because the information provided was not understood correctly or you feel it is not a true reflection of your condition, you have a right to appeal.
 The DVLA decision letter will outline the details of who you can contact.
 You will need to give the reasons why you feel the original decision was wrong.

 You may need to have a new medical examination or driving assessment in order for the DVLA to reconsider their decision.
 If you do not agree with their second decision you have a right to appeal to the magistrates’ court.
 This appeal must be made within 6 months from when the license was taken away or refused.
 You must inform the DVLA that you will be appealing to the court.
-For more information please read the Legal Matters document.
+For more information please read the Legal Matters [LINK] document.

----

-# Summary of the decision making process
+### Summary of the decision making process
 1. Inform DVLA of your health condition.
 2. Discuss with your Parkinson’s specialist or GP if you can continue to drive while waiting for DVLA’s decision.
 3. Wait for DVLA’s decision (this typically happens within six weeks).
 You may be asked to have a medical or driving assessment.
 4. You receive DVLA’s decision:
-   - If they decide **YES**: you can continue to drive under the conditions they outline in the decision letter.
+   - If they decide **YES**: You can continue to drive under the conditions they outline in the decision letter.
-   - If they decide **NO**: you can appeal for a reassessment, appeal to local magistrates court within six months, or stop driving.
+   - If they decide **NO**: You can appeal for a reassessment, appeal to local magistrates court within six months, or stop driving.

----

-# What can I try for myself?
+#### What can I try for myself?
 As already stated, you must inform DVLA of your medical condition.
 These are some suggestions for maintaining your safety as a driver:
   1. Talk with your Parkinson’s specialist team or GP about how your medications may affect driving.
 If you feel very sleepy in the daytime you can discuss options of different medications or dosages.
   2. Book yourself for regular sight and hearing tests.
 Make sure you have any aids that would help you when driving.
   3. Avoid distractions – Parkinson’s can affect your ability to do several things at once; it is important that you keep your attention on the road.
   4. Look into options of cars with adaptations that may make driving easier.
 These might be steering aids or hand controls.
 You can visit a mobility centre for advice.
   5. Driving can be stressful and stress worsens symptoms of Parkinson’s.
 Try to reduce this stress by planning your route in advance and allowing yourself plenty of time.

 ---

-# Parking
+## Parking
 As Parkinson’s can affect your walking this section aims to provide you with helpful information and options.
 These will help make it possible to park closer to the services and places that you are visiting.

 <div class="video-container">